califano-lab/vespa.aracne/README.md

 The jar will be placed in ``dist/aracne.jar``.
 The documentation can be found in ``docs/index.html``.

-## Using vespa.aracne
+## Usage
+For further information on usage, refer to the [`vespa.tutorial`](https://github.com/califano-lab/vespa.tutorial) documentation.

 ### Input files needed to run vespa.aracne
 See below for file format specification (or download the test files from our repository)
-1. Gene expression matrix.
+1. Gene expression or phosphoproteomic matrix.
 2. List of regulators (e.g. Kinases or Transcription Factors)

 ### Steps required to run vespa.aracne